 What to Experience: Buddhist culture

+The Singapore Art Festival is one of the most important festivals of Singapore and home to music, art, theatre, and dance performances.
 The visual arts performers gather in Singapore City during this fiesta to showcase their talent in various art forms.
 Most of the event happens after the sunset.
 Yet, you can hear music bands displaying their talent during the day.
 Various film screenings do take place in indoor venues.
 It is a great platform for Singaporeans to show their talent.
+If you’re a connoisseur of art, then this Singapore festival is a must-attend for you.

 When: 15th to 31st May 2020